 10 mentors that commit one x 2-hour session that have 4 x 25 min slots

-5 mentors that commit two x 2-hour session that have 8 x 25 min slots
+5 mentors that commit two x 2-hour sessions that have 8 x 25 min slots.

 Online Mentoring Session

 Have an afternoon check-in session and an evening check-in session.
 Plan the distribution of mentors similar to how a regular Startup Weekend would operate.